Passive Realizations of Series Elastic Actuation: Effects of Plant and Controller Dynamics on Haptic Rendering Performance: Experimental Validation

+Figure~\ref{fig:SEApassivityVoigt} depicts the $K_{vir}$--$B_{ref}$ plot obtained from the experiments conducted on the brake pedal with SEA under VSIC during Voigt model rendering.
+In the figure, the theoretical passivity bound according to Condition (i) of Corollary~\ref{theorem:SEAPPvoigttheorem} is depicted as the magenta line.
+The experimental results validate the analytically predicted passivity boundary and the theoretical bound is determined to be 7\% more conservative.

-In these experiments, we have studied the coupled stability of SEA under VSIC during spring rendering when both controllers are P. We have selected one passive and one active $K_d$ values for four distinct $G_t$ gains according to the necessary and sufficient condition given in Eqn.~(\ref{eqn:SEAspringPP_real1}).
+\underline{Spring Rendering with SDEA:} In these experiments, we have studied the coupled stability of SDEA under VSIC during spring rendering when both controllers are P. We have selected one passive and one active $K_{ref}$ values for eight distinct $G_t$ gains according to theconditions given in Conditions (i) and~(iv) of Proposition~\ref{theorem:SDEAPPvoigttheorem} when $B_{ref}=0$.

-Figure~\ref{fig:passivityresults}b presents the experimental $K_{vir}$--$G_t$ plot for the SEA brake pedal, where $K_{vir} = \frac{\alpha}{\alpha+1} \: K_d$ denotes the stiffness of rendered spring.
-In the figure, the theoretical passivity boundary is depicted as the magenta line and equal to physical stiffness of the SEA according to Eqn.~(\ref{eqn:SEAspringPP_real1}).
-The experimental results validate the analytically predicted passivity boundary.
-According to the experimental results, the theoretical bound is about 7\% more conservative, as the physical system is likely to have some extra dissipation due to unmodelled friction and hysteresis effects.
+Figure~\ref{fig:SDEApassivityspring} presents the experimental $K_{vir}$--$G_t$ plot for the SDEA brake pedal.
+In the figure, the theoretical passivity bound according to Condition (i) of Proposition~\ref{theorem:SDEAPPvoigttheorem} when $B_{ref}=0$ is depicted as the magenta line and equal to physical stiffness of the SDEA, while the bound according to Condition (iv) of Proposition~\ref{theorem:SDEAPPvoigttheorem} when $B_{ref}=0$ is depicted as the blue line.
+Figure~\ref{fig:SDEApassivityspring} shows that the two conditions are very close to each other for the parameters of the SDEA brake pedal.
+The experimental results validate the analytically predicted passivity boundary and the theoretical bound is determined to be about 6.5\% more conservative.